skoppula/statium/README.md

 The --position_pairs argument specifies which the set of positions to be included as binder/ligand sequences in the STATIUM analysis.
 The argument is a set of comma seperated terms which represent continuous sequence of residues to be included in the ligand sequence (inclusive).
 If you want the entirety of a chain, simply put the name of chain in the list (e.g. --position_pairs=H).
 In the first example above, residues on the L chain, position 1-20, and a residue on the H chain, position 33 will be included in the output residues file.

-If you fail to include a --position_pairs argument, the function will assume you mean to create a *.res file with the entirety of chain <i>B</i>.
+If you fail to include a --position_pairs argument, the function will assume you mean to create a *.res file with the entirety of chain <i>B</i>.<br>
-***

 `preprocess`:<br>
 <i>Template</i> `python wrapper.py preprocess (--in_dir) [--out_dir --ip_dist_cutoff]`<br>
 <i>Example</i> `python wrapper.py preprocess -r --in_dir=data/culled_90 --out_dir=data/preprocessed_culled_90 --ip_dist_cutoff=5`<br>

 <i>Specifics</i> Takes in a directory of library PDBs and outputs a directory of Python *.pickle files, one for each PDB.
 Each pickle file contains (1) a list of Residue objects parsed from the PDB file, (2) a matrix of inter-residue distances, and (3) a list of all interacting pairs of residues.
 Two residues are considered interacting if any of their atoms are within the IP cutoff distance (--ip_dist_cutoff).
 The default IP cutoff distance is 5 Angstroms.

 The `-r` (restart) flag rewrite the pickle files previously created in the output directory.
-Not including it skips preprocessing PDB's whose pickle is already in the output directory.
+Not including it skips preprocessing PDB's whose pickle is already in the output directory. <br>
-***

 `run_statium`:<br>
 <i>Template</i> `python wrapper.py run_statium (--in_pdb --in_res --pdb_lib) [--ip_lib --out_dir --ip_dist_cutoff --matching_res_dist_cutoffs --counts]`<br>